bbhunter/NAPA/README.md

 ![](demo.gif)

 ### Usage of the tool:
-python3 papa.py PORT TARGET_DOMAIN
+node napa.js PORT TARGET_DOMAIN

 ### SETUP
-PAPA uses a lot of dependencies that are pre-installed with python **3.6+**
+NAPA uses a lot of dependencies that are pre-installed with NodeJS and:

-Additional deps:
-- Request
-- MariaDB
-- pyMysql
+- node-http-mitm-proxy

 After this, open Mozilla Firefox and in preferences set the proxy address to 127.0.0.1 and the port to the one chosen.
 After that go to certificates and in Authorities just import the .crt file, check the two boxes and finish.